hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 #### Why should I use one?
-It is Best Practice™ to have a separate virtual environment for every project you work on because:
+It is Best Practice<sup>TM</sup> to have a separate virtual environment for every project you work on because:
 * It becomes trivial to guarantee that every place you use python (your terminal, IDE debugger and terminal, etc) is using the same python installation.
 * Isolate dependencies between projects to prevent version conflicts.
 * Makes environments and imports easy to document and easy to replicate.
+* That means experimental results are replicable too.

 #### How does it work?
 * A virtual environment creates a new Python installation directory.
 * In the bin/ subdirectory, it has hardlinks to the binaries of another, "base" Python installation directory.
-* It points to its *own* `site-packages` or equivalent directories where packages can be installed.
+* It points to its *own* `pkgs` or equivalent directories where packages can be installed.
 * When we activate a virtual environment, it sets your environment variables to point to the new, hardlinked python.
 * When we deactivate it, everything goes back to how it was before.